bitcoinfees/bitcoinfees.github.io/about.md

 ## What is this?

-This site diplays real-time estimates of required Bitcoin transaction fees (i.e. miner's fee).
+This site displays real-time estimates of required Bitcoin transaction fees (i.e. miner's fee).
 The estimates are given in satoshis per kB of transaction size ("fee rate"), and with respect to a given expected wait time (time spent waiting to be included in a block).